 Feel free to use whatever fruit tickles your fancy.
 I love recipes that serve as jumping off points for my own creativity.

-3 cans of CHILLED (BPA free) coconut milk OR 16 oz. of heavy whipping cream
+- 3 cans of CHILLED BPA-free coconut milk (like this) OR 16 oz. of heavy whipping cream

 This is super yummy served cold.
 If I make this the same day I serve it, I will keep it in my freezer until 30- 40 minutes before and then transfer to the fridge.
 If you make it earlier than that I would pull it out of the freezer sooner before it becomes rock hard.
 Or you could just put it in the fridge and call it good.